ClimateImpactLab/energy-code-release-2020/README.md

 ```

-2. Install the `conda` environment needed to run this repo by running the following commands under the root of this repo: `conda env create energy_env_py3.yaml`
+2. Install the `conda` environment needed to run this repo by running the following commands under the root of this repo: `conda env create -f energy_env_py3.yaml`

 3. Install the R packages needed using the following command:
 ```language